Precious-Ugwuadu/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/4ed53d50-2594-4a2e-8fd7-250b15b495e1)

+Install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) from the “osTicket-Installation-Files” folder.
 Because osTicket runs on PHP, I have to install it to make it work.
 This is a requirement.

+How to:

+Open the “osTicket-Installation-Files” folder > Double-click PHPManagerForIIS_V1.5.0.msi > follow the installation wizard to complete the setup.

 ![image](https://github.com/user-attachments/assets/210c95b5-2cf3-4a57-88fa-718ed4f26565)

+From the “osTicket-Installation-Files” folder install the Rewrite Module (rewrite_amd64_en-US.msi)

+HOW TO:

+- Navigate to the “osTicket-Installation-Files” folder on your system.

+- Locate the file named rewrite_amd64_en-US.msi — this is the installer for the IIS URL Rewrite Module.

+- Double-click the file to launch the installer.

+- In the setup wizard, click Next, accept the license terms, and click Install.

+- Once the installation is complete, click Finish.

+- Restart IIS (using iisreset in Command Prompt) to apply the changes.

+✅ The IIS Rewrite Module is now installed and ready to use.

 ![image](https://github.com/user-attachments/assets/f02907d0-3482-42ad-9aa2-8a324c7b8e2d)